-Over a period of a few years, he experienced the dissolution of a marriage and the death of his close friend and writing partner.
-The immediate response was to quit music and live with his demons, yet as time moved on, writing about the darkness was the only way to keep going.
-These crystalline bits of bleary, haggard, emotion shine through Buffalo Gospel’s debut album, “We Can Be Horses,” which came out in 2013 to rave reviews.
-Critics called the work “minimalist and masterful,” “musically arresting,” and “Milwaukee’s Best Kept Secret.”
+As an adult, Ryan lived some of those stories - a divorce, the death of his close friend and writing partner.
+His immediate response was to quit music and live with his demons.
+But, as time moved on, Ryan found that writing about the darkness was the only way to cope with it.
+These crystalline bits of bleary, haggard emotion shine through in his music and its honesty.

 “I want my songs to connect with people and share a message of truth, hope, and comfort for those feeling alone or broken,” Ryan says.